hellafolk/hellafolk.github.io/greening_glaciers.md

 For my project, I wanted to look at the landscape around that ice.
 I started with MODIS NDVI data for summers from 2000–2023 (June–September) to see whether vegetation has been increasing as the glaciers thin and retreat.
 I was especially interested in the Juneau area—places like the Taku, Llewellyn, and Mendenhall, but the more I looked, the more it made sense to widen the region.
 So I expanded the analysis to include most of Southeast Alaska and parts of coastal British Columbia to get a clearer picture of how widespread these patterns might be.

-A big part of this work is seeing how satellite data can complement JIRP’s in-situ measurements.
-Field observations give us the details (snow layers, density, melt patterns) while the spatial satellite record helps show the broader ecological response happening at the margins of the ice.
-Looking at both together feels like the most complete way to understand how the icefield and the surrounding landscape are shifting with time.

 <div style="
   width: 100%;